mansam/fossbox/content/rberent-rebeccas-first-post--test.md

 Author: rberent
 Tags: legacy, foss@rit
 Category: legacy
-Summary: ### This is my first post to test out my new blog on FOSS. ...
+Summary: ### This is my first post to test out my new blog on FOSS.
+Check out my personal website at [www.rebeccanatalie.com](http://rebeccanatalie.com/)  More to come soon!!   ...

 ### This is my first post to test out my new blog on FOSS.